Shell says ex-Deutsche Bank CEO Ackermann to retire from board

-LONDON (Reuters) - London-listed oil company Royal Dutch Shell (RDSa.L) said board-member Josef Ackermann would retire as a non-executive director at its annual meeting in May.
+LONDON, March 3 (Reuters) - London-listed oil company Royal Dutch Shell said board-member Josef Ackermann would retire as a non-executive director at its annual meeting in May.

-He stepped down from the supervisory board of German engineering conglomerate Siemens (SIEGn.DE) in September, two weeks after quitting as chairman of Zurich Insurance ZURN.VX, following the suicide of the chief financial officer.
+He stepped down from the supervisory board of German engineering conglomerate Siemens in September, two weeks after quitting as chairman of Zurich Insurance, following the suicide of the chief financial officer.

 Shell’s annual meeting is scheduled for May 20.
 The company is holding a management day on March 13, when it will attempt to win round investors after a major profit warning in January.